gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 </html>
 ```

-and you want to have different views that should all be placed into this generic construct.
-For example this `me.njk`:
+And you want to have different views that should all be placed into this generic construct.
+For example this `index.njk`:

 ```html
 <p>I am a full stack developer</p>